 • Lead into your referral program using your regular customer surveys.
 If someone gives you good feedback, direct them to your program.

-Banks with the most successful referral programs know a program doesn’t run itself.
-They’re promoting their programs consistently, on multiple channels.
+Banks with the most successful referral programs promote consistently, on multiple channels.
 Referral program promotion is a long-term investment.

 Find more referral program promotion strategies here.

-Referral software tools allow you to track the amount of referrals your customers generate, track which customers your referrals are coming from, and quickly distribute rewards.
+Manual tracking of referrals is a recipe for frustration, errors, and missed opportunities.
+The right referral software transforms your program from an administrative headache into a streamlined growth engine.
+Referral software tools allow you to track who was responsible for each referral, track which customers your referrals are coming from, and quickly distribute rewards.
 You’ll also have plenty of data on your referral program that you can use to measure success and refine your program structure.

 Plus, referral software generates unique referral links for customers to easily share your program via social media and email.